 CLUB EVENTS, SHOWS and OTHER ACTIVITIES

-The BCGSD club hosts a number of events throughout the year which include a Specialty Show, a Spring Party and Egg Hunt, a Summer Beach Picnic, public outreach through our Meet The Breed booth at the Del Mar Fair, Halloween Costume Party, and Christmas Party.
+We host a Spring Party and Egg Hunt, a Summer Beach Picnic, Halloween Costume Party, and Christmas Party.
 Most of our events are held at parks in the city of La Mesa or at the homes of our members.
+Bulldog lovers and owners are always welcome to attend our parties.
+We encourage members of SoCal Bulldog Rescue in San Diego County to join us.

 Our calendar of events: